kgisl/cs8251/lab/AgendaMar2019.md

 	 - **6th construct** -  Indirection (using pointers in C - 'special' variables
 	  - **7th construct** Recursion (functions calling functions)

+Features of the workshop
+  - specific construct orientation - pointers in the language
+  - sub-skills are provided with sub-problem sets
+  - immediate feedback on progress through CloudCoder
+  - Walk in the path of the "master" - using videos as keys for specific exercises

 ## Non-coding